Azure/Vision-AI-DevKit-Pages/docs/_pages/home.md

     - label: "Order <i class='fas fa-chevron-right'></i>"
       url: "https://www.arrow.com/en/products/eic-ms-vision-500/einfochips-limited"
 excerpt: >
-  Jumpstart your Azure Vision Machine Learning Journey today
+  Jumpstart your Azure vision machine learning journey today
 VAIDK_More:
   - title: "Start fast"
     excerpt: |
-      Get up and running in minutes using the [tutorial project](https://aka.ms/VAIDKGetStarted-Landing/), regardless of your current skill level with Vision Machine Learning.
+      Get up and running in minutes using the [tutorial project](https://aka.ms/VAIDKGetStarted-Landing/), regardless of your current skill level with vision machine learning.
       # Build fast
       * New to Vision ML?
 Waiting for your DevKit?
 Let [Azure Custom Vision Service](https://azure.github.io/Vision-AI-DevKit-Pages/docs/Create_Train_Vision_ML_Project/){:target="_blank"} do the hard work, starting with only a few labeled images.
-      * Experienced with Vision ML?
+      * Experienced with vision ML?
 Use [Jupyter notebooks](https://jupyter.org/){:target="_blank"} and [Visual Studio Code](https://azure.github.io/Vision-AI-DevKit-Pages/docs/SetUp_VS_Code/) create and train your custom vision ML models.
-      * Already have a Vision ML model?
+      * Already have a vision ML model?
 Convert and deploy models from many existing formats.

       # Deploy fast
-      [Azure IoT Edge](https://azure.github.io/Vision-AI-DevKit-Pages/docs/Deploy_Model_IoT_Hub/){:target="_blank"} can push your Vision ML models to the Vision AI DevKit with ease, whether the camera is on your desk or in another country.
+      [Azure IoT Edge](https://azure.github.io/Vision-AI-DevKit-Pages/docs/Deploy_Model_IoT_Hub/){:target="_blank"} can push your vision ML models to the Vision AI DevKit with ease, whether the camera is on your desk or in another country.

   - title: "Prove your concept"
     excerpt: |